 Artificial Limbs: They were born conjoined at the shoulder, and so both of them only have one real arm.
 The ones they're missing have been replaced by powerful weapon mounts.

-Badass Adorable: While neither of them is any match for heine alone, when fighting together, they're close to unstoppable.
+Badass Adorable: While neither of them is any match for Heine alone, when fighting together, they're close to unstoppable.

 Bottomless Magazines: Played straight with Noki's first two guns.
 The second had a small triangular ammo-belt container resembling the cloth containers often seen on M60s and M249s, but it still fired off a lot of lead and she's never seen reloading.
 Her first gun didn't even have a magazine, though it's possible all that bulk was actually some sort of internal magazine.
 It's averted with her third gun, which is clearly fed from a backpack mounted ammunition drum.

 Bounty Hunters: They do this in their off time when Einstürzen doesn't have anything for them to do, and they mostly do it for pocket money so they can buy food from Kiri's restaurant.
 Though some of the newer and less experienced cops are shocked, the older veterans just take it in stride, because they're good at what they do, they bring in live criminals too terrified to resist, and child-bounty huntersaren't uncommon in this setting.
-They're even friends with the Police Chief.
+They're even friends with the Doug.

 Creepy Children: The cheerful way they attack people has shades of this trope, but they don't really fit until they're re-brainwashed by Einstürzen.